marquesarthur/cronicas-rpg/class_rogue_whisper.md

 ## Steady Aim

-Starting at **3rd level**, attacking at long range with a weapon with the light and throwing properties doesn't impose disadvantage on your ranged weapon attack rolls.
+<i class="ra ra-targeted"></i> Starting at **3rd level**, attacking at long range with a weapon with the light and throwing properties doesn't impose disadvantage on your ranged weapon attack rolls.

 Additionally, you can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.